Ted van de Pavert: Roda JC

 On 3 August 2022, Van de Pavert joined Roda JC on a one-year contract.
 He made his debut for the club two days later, replacing Phil Sieben in the 90th minute of a 2–0 away win over Dordrecht on the first matchday of the 2022–23 season.
 On 30 September he made his first start for Roda, also scoring his first goal for the club in a 2–1 league loss to Almere City.
 Van de Pavert left Roda at the end of the 2022–23 season, as his contract was not extended.

 Van de Pavert announced his retirement after leaving Roda JC, and he was appointed youth coach at his former club De Graafschap in October 2023.

 International career

 Van de Pavert gained his first and only international cap for the Netherlands U20s on 6 February 2013, coming on as a half-time substitute for Stefano Denswil in a 3–0 loss to Republic of Ireland U21 at Tallaght Stadium.

+Later career

+After retiring from professional football, Van de Pavert returned to De Graafschap, where he began coaching the club's youth sides, taking charge of the under-14s in 2023 before moving up to serve as assistant coach of the under-21 team.
+In 2024, he resumed playing, joining lowly Eerste Klasse club SDOUC of Ulft as a forward.
+In February 2026, Van de Pavert extended his contract at De Graafschap, by which point he had been appointed coach of the under-19s.